js216/mp135_boot/README.md

 - `ddr_test`: Initialize DDR3L memory, fill it with pseudorandom bits, and confirm that reading from the memory returns the same bit sequence

+- `ddr_test2`: A simplified version of the STM32DDRFW-UTIL tool

 - `sd_to_ddr`: Initialize SD card and DDR memory, then copy program from SD to DDR and execute it